rezashamji/ToolUniverse/docs/guide/hooks/index.rst

 - Working with literature search results
 - Processing large scientific datasets

+**Note:** Some tools (like Tool_RAG, ToolFinderEmbedding) are automatically excluded from hook processing to prevent information missing.
+You can customize excluded tools using the `exclude_tools` configuration option.

 **Use FileSaveHook when:**
 - Outputs exceed memory limits
 - You need to process outputs as files